The 20 Best Ogilvie Syndrome Doctors Near Me in Towson, MD

 English

 Peter A. Najjar, M.D., M.B.A., is a surgeon with specialization in colon and rectal surgery.
 He earned his medical degree from the University of Chicago and completed his surgical residency and colorectal fellowship at Harvard's Brigham and Women’s Hospital/Dana-Farber Cancer Institute in Boston.
 He offers advanced colorectal care including robotic and laparoscopic approaches for benign and malignant disease.
 In addition to his clinical experience, Dr. Najjar received a Master of Business Administration from Harvard Business School and completed the Harvard Medical School Fellowship in Quality and Patient Safety.
 He works with the health system to protect patients from harm, improve their outcomes and experiences, and eliminate disparities.
 Dr. Najjar’s research focuses on making care safe, affordable, and patient-centered from the clinic to the operating room.
 Dr. Najjar is rated as an Experienced provider by MediFind in the treatment of Ogilvie Syndrome.
-His top areas of expertise are Familial Colorectal Cancer, Anal Cancer, Anorectal Abscess, Ileostomy, and Fasciotomy.
+His clinical expertise encompasses Familial Colorectal Cancer, Anal Cancer, Anorectal Abscess, Ileostomy, and Fasciotomy.
+Dr. Najjar is board certified in American Board Of Colon And Rectal Surgery and American Board Of Surgery.

 What is the definition of Ogilvie Syndrome?